 In the face of this challenge, Boston is taking action to stop our contribution to climate change.
 Between 2005 and 2016, we reduced the amount of carbon pollution we emit each year by 18 percent.
 Learn more about our emissions.

 We have a vision for reducing our emissions to fight climate change.
 We have pledged to make Boston a carbon-neutral city by 2050.
 Carbon neutrality means that in 30 years, our community can only release as much carbon pollution as our environment can safely absorb.

 In 2018, the Boston community emitted 6.4 million metric tons of greenhouse gases (GHGs).
 Emissions came from energy use:

 - from transportation.

-This is an almost 4 percent decrease from 2016.
-Overall, Boston’s 2017 emissions represent an 21 percent decrease from 2005.
+This is an almost 4 percent increase from 2017.
+Overall, Boston’s 2017 emissions represent a 20 percent decrease from 2005.
 This reduction has occurred at the same time that the population and the number of jobs in Boston have increased.
 The decrease is in large part due to a cleaner electric grid and buildings switching from fuel oil to natural gas.